novandi18/fitgirl-link-generator/readme.md

 1. **No links found**: Ensure the URL is correct and contains FuckingFast download links
 2. **Download link not found**: The script might be failing to parse the page - try running with `headless=False` to see what's happening
+3. **Rate limit errors**: If you're seeing rate limit messages, wait a while before trying again or try with fewer links at a time

 ## Disclaimer